grishma-gedela/Crop-Fertilizer-Recommendation-System-using-ML/README.md

 # 🌾 Crop & Fertilizer Recommendation System

 ## 📌 Overview
 Farmers often face challenges in selecting the right crop and fertilizer for their soil conditions, leading to lower yields and financial losses.
-Our **AI-powered Crop & Fertilizer Recommendation System** leverages **machine learning** to provide data-driven insights for optimizing agricultural productivity.
+Our **AI-powered Crop & Fertilizer Recommendation System** leverages **machine learning** to provide data-driven insights for optimizing agricultural productivity.<br><br>

 ## 🎯 Problem Statement
 ### 🚜 Farmers struggle to determine the best crop and fertilizer for their soil conditions, resulting in: